 Developing games for training is another creative way to bring microlearning to your company.
 Games can be as simple as figuring out how a particular type of food is supposed to be presented to a customer if you work at a restaurant, or a fun assessment to check an employee’s progress in a certain area.
 You can drum up some competition between employees by instituting a leaderboard so employees can measure not only how well they are doing on training, but also how they stack up to their peers.

-One of the newest forms of microlearning comes in the form of virtual reality.
-VR might not be necessary for those employees who are in more desk-based tasks, but can be highly effective for those who have more physical roles.
-Virtual reality is already used across multiple industries, including construction, medical, and combat training.
-These employees can build up their skills in a safer environment before heading out into the real world – they’ll be a bit better prepared after actually experiencing a particular situation.
+One of the newest venues for microlearning is virtual reality.
+VR might not be necessary for those employees who work on more desk-based tasks, but can be highly effective for those who have more physical roles.
+Virtual reality is already used across multiple industries, including construction, medicine, and combat training.
+These employees can build up their skills in a safer environment before heading out into the real world.

-If your business isn’t working to adopt microlearning as a training option, then you are quickly falling behind.
+If your business isn’t working to adopt microlearning strategies for training, then you are quickly falling behind.
 Microlearning is not only a great way for employees to retain information, but also a tool to help with employee retention and job satisfaction in general.
 It’s a new workforce out there, and employees want to access training information whenever they want.
 How can your business adopt to create a more informed, knowledgeable workforce?

 Harness The Power Of Knowledge Sharing With Digital Transformation